 It doesn’t take too long to figure out that swimming is a very technique-reliant sport.
 You will not get much faster by simply swimming from end to end.
 So, what’s the trick to improved efficiency?

 Whether you are an elite swimmer, or hopping in the pool for the first time, drills should comprise some part of every swim workout.

-For beginners, the most important drills to focus on are balance-related.
+For beginners, the most important drills to focus on are breathing and balance-related.
 When we bike or run, we have several points of contact to assist ourselves in achieving a bio-mechanically efficient position.
 In the water, we have none.
 Therefore, we have to improve our balance to ensure that our body position is as level with the water as possible, so as to reduce drag.

 The most common problem for beginners is that the lower body drops in the water.
 Ideally, you want to swim parallel to the water.
 You can see the difference in the images to the right.

 So, how can you achieve this straight line in your swimming?
 Balance drills.
 Here we offer a basic overview of two types of balance drills–front and side–with modifications you can add as you improve.

 The key to this drill is keeping your head and neck even with your spine, and avoiding the temptation to hold your head up, or to look up.
 As soon as you look up, or even tilt your head upwards, your legs and hips will drop.